super-cache-money/screenshotz-template/README.md

 # To set it up
 - fork this repo, and make it private, so people can't browse your screenshot folder (they can only see the ones you share with them via long, secure URL)
 - set up a hotkey to run `take-screenshot.sh`.
 I use **CAPS LOCK + 4**, via BetterTouchTool.
 You can probably also use Shortcuts (the Apple thing).
+- Connect your repo to cloudflare pages at your chosen URL - the free tier should be 👌.
+I think all the defaults work fine.

 There's a bit of a delay for the screenshot link to actually start working, unfortunately.
 I think it's like 20 sec or so.
 But the link gets copied instantly.